IS YOUR WORK READY FOR SALE?

 Jump on late payers quickly.

-Repossess your consignment goods if the gallery is looking iffy.
+Repossess your consignment goods if the gallery is not paying promptly or looking iffy.